flenniken/collections/readme.md

 Collections is written in typescript and there is a build step.

 You use the provided docker build environment to develop Collections.
-It has all the programs installed that you need to build the app.
+It has all the programs installed needed to build the app.

-The host’s code folder is shared with the build environment so you can edit files on the host and build them in the container.
+The code folder is shared with docker and your local environment so you can edit files locally and build them in the container.

 [⬇ ────────](#Contents)